tomtebloss/acsi2stm/doc/HowToUse.md

  * Create a folder named AUTO and move BIGDOS.PRG in it.
  * If you prefer using a real floppy disk:
    * Copy AUBACD07.PRG from the zip file to the floppy.
- * If you prefer using a floppy image:
-   * Create an Atari floppy image (st format) and copy AUBACD07.PRG on it.
-   * Create a folder named ACSI2STM to the root of the SD card and copy the floppy image in it.
-   * Rename the image to "DRIVE_A.ST".
  * Boot the Atari with the SD card inserted (and the floppy disk if you chose a real floppy disk).
  * On the GEM desktop, open drive A.
  * Run AUBACD07.PRG.